Entries Tagged as 'solicitors'

 Blog

-This competition launched on Wednesday 8 March and the deadline for applications is 1pm on Wednesday 22 March.
+This competition will launch on Thursday 30 January and the deadline for applications is 1pm on Thursday 13 February 2025.

-There are only 15 vacancies across England and Wales so I anticipate this will be one of the most competitive competitions the JAC have ever run.
-About 10 years ago the DDJ Mags competition was the first one where the JAC used on-line qualifying tests as a shortlisting tool.
-I initially thought the JAC would not be using them for this competition but it has now been confirmed that they will be!
-However, candidates will be required ed to submit evidence of how they demonstrate the competencies before sitting the qualifyng tests.
+There are 50 vacancies (over three times more than the 15 post available in 2023) across England and Wales, so I anticipate this will again be a very competitive competition.
+About 10-15 years ago the DDJ Mags competition was the first one where the JAC used on-line qualifying tests as a shortlisting tool.
+I had hoped the JAC would not require candidates to submit their competencies before taking the qualifying tests, as they do with DDJ civil candidates.
+However, all candidates will be required to submit evidence of how they demonstrate the competencies before sitting the qualifyng tests!

 Continue Reading